netanelazuz/Personal_Projects/README.md

 Script to Remove users from C:\ and registry using basic GUI - without fear of damage the operating system.

-Develeoped by: Netanel Azuz (netanelazuz) , Alon Salton.
+Developed by: Netanel Azuz (netanelazuz) , Alon Salton.
 2024.